hollowmcat15/ccs106-laravel-project/README.md

 ## Some other mentions

-This project is catered towards two types of individuals: the <u>user</u> and the <u>chairman</u>.
+This project is catered towards two types of individuals: the user and the chairman.
 While you can actually use the user functions for the website, there is also a secret page for accessing the chairman section since I made it inaccessible for obvious reasons.

 To do it you must: